California Reptiles & Amphibians

 Click here to see more pictures of Dunn's Salamander from the Northwest.

+A Dunn's Salamander is found under a rock at the edge of a mountain stream in Oregon.
 Dunn's on the run.
-Like many salamanders when they move quickly, this one seems to hurl itself forward out of control while wriggling its long body from side to side.
+Like many salamanders when they move quickly, this one seems to hurl itself forward totally out of control while wriggling its long body from side to side.

 Description